zmartzone/lua-resty-openidc/README.md

             -- 1. example of a shared secret for HS??? signature verification --symmetric_key = "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa",
+            -- in versions up to 1.6.1 this would have been --secret = "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa",

             -- 2. another example of a public cert for RS??? signature verification public_key = [[-----BEGIN CERTIFICATE-----